Facebook Pixel Tracking

 To maximize our opportunities for viewing wolves, and many other wildlife species we will return to the Northern Range and Lamar Valley.
 Lamar is one of the best areas in the park for wolves and vast herds of bison and elk.
 The sheer abundance gives this area its well-earned nickname, ‘The Serengeti of North America.’

 Lunch will be at the home and photography gallery of our good friends, Dan and Cindy Hartman, who live in Silver Gate, a small and charming mountain town outside the northeast entrance of the park.
 They are exceptional naturalists that share their many insights to wildlife in the area.
-After an afternoon return drive through the park and find a trail to take a walk on snowshoes, a final celebration dinner follows with Chef Zac in Gardiner.
+After an afternoon return drive through the park and find a trail to take a walk or in snowshoes (if conditions allow), a final celebration dinner follows at Track Education Center in Gardiner.

 Day 6: Transfer to Bozeman & End of Tour & Departures from Bozeman